nhsx/ELM4PSIR/README.md

 └── requirements.txt
 ```
 #### `checklist_testing`
-An examplementation of *behavioural* testing of trained NLP models with a patient safety example.
+An example implementation of *behavioural* testing of trained NLP models with a patient safety example.
 This utilises the `CheckList` framework outlined at [checklist-repo](https://github.com/macrotcr/checklist).
 Further details provided in the [checklist_testing](./checklist_testing/) folder.

 #### `classification_tasks`
-This is a quite large set of pipelines for training and evaluating various text classification models on selected downstream pseudo-tasks related to NHS patient safety reports, with more details in the [report](./report).
+A quite large set of pipelines for training and evaluating various text classification models on selected downstream pseudo-tasks related to patient safety reports, with more details in the [report](./reports).

 #### `embedding_tools`
 A set of scripts and notebooks for comparing and visualising contextualised embeddings produced by the pretrained language models produced by this repo.